waywardphilosopher/tainan/content/posts/waterford-food-manifesto.md

 You can read more about the project here: [Waterford Manifesto](https://www.windandbones.com/projects/waterford-manifesto/).

 We're delighted that the manifesto is now available on YouTube, read by Ray McGrath, who took part in the workshop.
+Here is an extract:

+> We want a world where everything is connected, from rocks to the human heart.
+> We want our children and grandchildren to know the taste of wild salmon.
+> We want to be good guardians of the soil and of our traditions.
+> We want to become good ancestors.

-Watch the video here:
+Watch the whole video here:

 {{< youtube J1C22mo5ta4 >}}